gaultier/blog/you_inherited_a_legacy_cpp_codebase_now_what.md

 Alright, let's get down to business now!

-<h2 id="write-down-the-platforms-you-support">Write down the platforms you support</h2>
+## Write down the platforms you support

 This is so important and not many projects do it.
 Write in the README (you do have a README, right?).
 It's just a list of `<architecture>-<operating-system>` pair, e.g. `x86_64-linux` or `aarch64-darwin`, that your codebase officially supports.
 This is crucial for getting the build working on every one of them but also and we'll see later, removing cruft for platforms you do *not* support.